Buy

 Anosike has to remind brownstone buyers to pay their water bills, which you don’t have to do in a co-op or condo.
 “I’ve had clients call me two months after closing wondering why their water has been shut off,” he says.

 Then there’s the matter of painting or otherwise keeping the facade and stoop in good repair.
-And be prepared to shell out bucks on replacing windows for better insulation and soundproofing.
+Be prepared to shell out bucks to replace windows for better insulation and soundproofing.

 The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts part of the sidewalk, creating a tripping hazard.
 (It happens a lot, per Barton Barrett.)

-Now for the good news: Odds are you won’t be going it completely alone.
-Anosike says neighbors can collaborate on hiring a communal super to handle all their needs.
-“It’s competitive out there and many supers will ‘own’ a block," he says.
+Now for the good news: Odds are you won’t be going it entirely alone.
+Anosike says neighbors can collaborate by hiring a communal super to handle all their needs.
+“It’s competitive out there, and many supers will ‘own’ a block," he says.

 Another idea if you’re coming from a co-op or condo: Anosike had a client hire the super from their former co-op to come once a week to help out.